 Please note: to use Polar Loop with the Polar Flow mobile app, you need to set up the product with your computer.
 More information about the product setup see 2.
 Get Started.

-Make sure Bluetooth is toggled on in your iOS device and you have internet connection available for your iOS device.
+Make sure Bluetooth is toggled on in your device and you have internet connection available.

 To start using the Polar Flow mobile app with Polar Loop

-Download the app from the Apple App Store.
+Download the app from the Apple App Store or from Google Play.

 Open the app and sign in with your Polar account.
 Wait for the Connect device pop-up to appear.